hunterhogan/Z0Z_tools/README.md

 If you have a lot of spectrograms, `loadSpectrograms` might, well, load them.

+## Use `loadWaveforms` to create one array of waveforms from multiple files

 ## Merge and/or lightly clean dictionary of lists with `updateExtendPolishDictionaryLists`

 - Merges multiple dictionaries of lists into a single dictionary.